laszlopandy/ts-language-detection/README.md

-js-language-detection
+ts-language-detection
 =====================

-A JavaScript source port of Nakatani Shuyo's excellent language detection library in Java.
+A TypeScript source port of Nakatani Shuyo's excellent language detection library in Java.